nanoglobal/nano_healthkit/README.md

 1. Add the plugin to your project's `pubspec.yaml`.

-2. Enable HealthKit capabilities (and also HealthRecords if desired) in Xcode.
+2. Enable HealthKit capabilities (and also "Clinical Health Records" and "Background fetch" if desired) in Xcode.

 3. Add the necessary entitlements in `Info.plist`.